nsmith7989/redux-filter/README.md

 # Redux Filter

 Higher Order React Component for filtering (and sorting) a collection of items.
 This is especially useful in product filters that mimic the sorting/filtering behavior of Amazon or Best Buy.
+See [the Sweater Example](https://github.com/nsmith7989/redux-filter/tree/master/examples/product-filtering).

 ## Usage